 Once the 12 weeks of Personal Leave are exhausted, any additional leave must come from the 4 non-clinical weeks per year currently allowed by the Board.
 The 4 non-clinical weeks may be averaged over the length of the residency.
 The resident does not have to utilize all available non-clinical weeks before becoming eligible for this Personal Leave.
 Personal Leave is considered independent of research time (6 weeks for Independent and 12 weeks for Integrated).
 Residents may not use research time for Personal Leave.

-If any Personal Leave is taken the Program Director will need to provide details and explain how the combination of Personal Leave and non-clinical weeks still accomplishes the 48 clinical weeks per year that the Board requires.
-The 12 weeks of Personal Leave, whether used for maternity, paternity, Medical, family leave, foster care, adoption or elective rotations will count towards the 48 weeks required per year.
-The 4 non-clinical weeks per year do not count towards the 48 weeks per year.
+To receive approval for Personal Leave, the Program Director must provide details regarding the leave request in a timely manner and explain how the combination of Personal Leave and non-clinical weeks still allows the resident to accomplish the 48 clinical weeks per year that the Board requires.
+The 12 weeks of Personal Leave, whether used for maternity, paternity, medical, family, foster care, adoption or elective rotations will count towards the 48 clinical weeks required per year.
+The 4 non-clinical weeks per year do not count towards the 48 clinical weeks per year.
+The Board does not define the remaining 4 weeks per year beyond the 48 weeks of required clinical training and therefore those weeks may be used for vacation, medical leave, rotations or any activity as determined by the local institution and/or program.
 Personal Leave taken beyond the combination of 12 weeks of personal leave and the 4 non-clinical weeks per year, averaged over the residency, would result in extended plastic surgery residency training.